When is the best time to take vitamins to maximize their effectiveness? Find out the answer to this and more below.

 Like B vitamins, vitamin C is also water-soluble.
 This nutrient is naturally found in nutritious foods like kale, broccoli, kiwifruit, and papaya.

-However, if you are not getting enough of this nutrient through your diet, vitamin C supplements can help.
-Most doctors advise splitting the dosage to prevent gastrointestinal upset.
+If you are not getting enough of this nutrient through your diet, vitamin C supplements can help.
+Most doctors advise splitting the dosage (large doses of vitamin C like 1,000 milligrams or more) since it may cause:

 Vitamin C may also interfere with the absorption of B vitamins, so it’s best to take them separately.
 Experts say the best time to take vitamins C (250 milligrams) is in the morning after breakfast and after lunch.